 When it comes to family entertainment, there is nothing better than a swimming pool.
 It becomes the area where kids learn how to swim, the place where parents need to unwind after a long day at the office, and the center of all social gatherings.
+However pool cleaning is essential.

-But because a swimming pool is seriously fun, the care is twice as serious.
+A swimming pool is seriously fun, the care is twice as serious.
 It is essential to keep the water not only clean and clear but also safe for your family.
 To make your maintenance easier, create a cheat sheet that will help you keep your swimming pool in top shape.
 The care should be easy.
 Do not let the chemicals and the filter system intimidate you; remember that anything needs maintenance.

 First, three groups are important: circulation, cleaning, and chemicals, or the Three C’s.
 Let’s take a look at them:

-1. Circulation – the water stays clean if there is good water flow.
+The water stays clean if there is good water flow.
 You can help that it keeps flowing by doing the following:

 - Empty the baskets in the skimmer and keep pumps clear of all debris